 Knowing your options will help you make an informed decision because we believe knowledge is power.

 Thinking about buying out your spouse?
 How to buy someone out of a house?

 What is a buy-out?
 A buy-out is when one owner of a property pays the other owner's share of the property's equity so that the co-owner can be released from the mortgage and removed from the deed as owner.

 It is not uncommon for clients to want to keep their home for several reasons, such as not wanting to lose it to their ex, being emotionally attached to it, or for the children.
 If you choose to buy out the other spouse and stay in the house, you should know that it comes with some risks, including ones that you may regret in the future.
 Once the buyout is done correctly, there is a release of liability mortgage after the divorce!

-Refinance vs a Divorce buyout?
+Refinance Mortgage vs a Divorce Buyout?

 Refinancing is usually either a rate/term refinance or a cash-out refinance.
 Rate/Term refinances typically offer better terms in terms of lower interest rates and more equity.
 On the other hand, a cash-out refinance typically carries a higher interest rate and only allows the borrower to access up to 80% of the home's value, which could cause a problem when the goal of the refinance is to actually access the equity.
 This will help with an equity buyout refinance!

 A divorce settlement agreement needs to be written (the Correct) in a way that allows the divorcing borrower to refinance as an Equity Buy-Out.
 This way divorced borrowers can access more equity in their homes without having to undergo higher pricing adjustments.